 General Obligation Bonds.
-The District has \$1.25 billion authorized and unissued general obligation bond authorization remaining under Measure K, \$2.37 billion authorized and unissued general obligation bond authorization remaining under Measure R (net of the Bonds) and \$3.591 billion authorized and unissued general obligation bond authorization remaining under Measure Y. The District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure K authorization, Measure R authorization and Measure Y authorization over the next several years to finance various elements of the District's capital plan.
+The District has \$1.25 billion authorized and unissued general obligation bond authorization remaining under Measure K, \$2.37 billion authorized and unissued general obligation bond authorization remaining under Measure R and \$3.591 billion authorized and unissued general obligation bond authorization remaining under Measure Y. The District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure K authorization, Measure R authorization and Measure Y authorization over the next several years to finance various elements of the District's capital plan.
+The District may issue refunding bonds to refund outstanding general obligation bonds from time to time, depending on market conditions.

 Certificates of Participation.
 The District expects that, from time to time, additional capital projects will be approved by the Board for funding through the execution and delivery of Certificates of Participation ("COPs").
-Approximately \$150 million of COPs are expected to be issued in Fiscal Year 2006-07 to fund a parking garage, near the District's administration headquarters, buses and information technology projects.
+Approximately \$150 million of COPs are expected to be issued in Fiscal Year 2006-07 to fund a parking garage near the District's administration headquarters, buses and information technology projects.